dazdaz/chirp3-karaoke/README_KARAOKE_MAKER.md

-# Karaoke Maker - Enhanced UVR-CLI Wrapper
+# Karaoke Maker - UVR CLI Wrapper

-Create perfect karaoke tracks with full instrumental, guide vocals, or reduced vocals using Ultimate Vocal Remover.
+Create perfect karaoke tracks with full instrumental, guide vocals, or reduced vocals using Ultimate Vocal Remover in CLI mode.

+> **Important Note:** There is no separate `uvr-cli` package.
+The Ultimate Vocal Remover GUI application includes full CLI support via command-line arguments.
+This script uses the UVR executable in CLI mode with the `--no_gui` flag.

 ## Installation